 Manual and Manipulative Therapy

-Manual therapy refers to the use of the hands to diagnose and treat musculoskeletal disorders such as low back pain, neck, knee and shoulder injuries, tendonitis or any other joint or muscle problems.
-The Healthx team employs highly skilled Manual Therapists who have the additional qualifications needed to perform this treatment.
-Orthopedic manual therapy is a specialty of physiotherapy relating to disorders of structures forming joints, associated muscles, connective tissue and nerves such as:
+Manual therapy is the use of hands to diagnose and treat musculoskeletal disorders like lower back pain, neck, knee and shoulder injuries, tendonitis, and other joint or muscle problems.
+The HealthX team employs highly-skilled physiotherapists who have undergone extensive post graduate manual therapy training.

 Manual Therapy Treatment Includes:

 Joint mobilization is a common practice among physiotherapists where a joint is moved passively to achieve a therapeutic effect.
-It is indicated with restriction of motion or pain due to tightness in the muscles and/or tendons.
-It can also assist in the reabsorbing of scar tissue, speed muscle healing and promote joint mobility by facilitating accessory motions.
-These are the involuntary movements of tendons and ligaments that bring about full range of motion.
+It is indicated with restriction of movement and pain due to tightness in the joint or joints being assessed.
+Manual Therapy can assist in the mobilization of scar tissue, speed muscle healing and promote joint mobility by facilitating accessory glides.
+These are the involuntary movements of the body’s joints that may be compromised due to injury or irritation.

 Schedule an Appointment